 Now, back to the installation process.
 For instance, let us install the glog package from github.com.
 For that we have to type:

 ->go get github.com/golang/glog

 Similarly, you can install any other packages in this way.

-If you follow the steps mentioned above, then you will face no issues when you install Golang on your system.
+If you follow the steps mentioned above, then you will face no issues when you install Golang on your system for "go development."
 However, you do have to make sure that you define the GOPATH clearly and specify the directory when you execute the program.
 Happy coding!